OSU-Sustainability-Office/osu-sustainability-office.github.io/website/docs/webscraper_tutorial.md

     - `API_PWD` in automated-jobs env file = `AQUISUITE_PWD` value that the energy-dashboard backend expects as part of the payload
     - Again, should push backend energy-dashboard changes to production if you need to test upload with puppeteer
 - AWS ECR and ECS
   - Inspect Element > Network > see the network request sent starting with “data…”
+  - **If you just want to make an update to the webscraper, you just need to edit ECR and not ECS.
+ECS should be configured to pick up the latest ECR revision anyways**
   - Change interval to 1 minute or something to test (ECS > cluster > scheduled task > update):

 ![alt_text](../static/img/webscraper7.png 'image_tooltip')

-- Double check this part via Cloudwatch, and also check SQL database
+- Double check this part via Cloudwatch, and also check the data entries production site directly ([SEC Solar](https://dashboard.sustainability.oregonstate.edu/#/building/30/2) and [OSU Operations](https://dashboard.sustainability.oregonstate.edu/#/building/42/2)), as well as in the SQL database via MySQL workbench
 - Remember to delete duplicate data from SQL database
   - “Delete from Solar_Meters where id &lt; someamount”
   - Although redundant data _is_ [handled on the frontend](https://github.com/OSU-Sustainability-Office/energy-dashboard/pull/220/files#diff-6586f246008ae5ee333b803001847a4b4a69e2bbad28ff73b547375126b99a6bR80), it's good practice